overture-stack/website/markdown/documentation/guides/deployment/oauth.md

 # Authorization Service Setup

-Keycloak will be set up first as it will be brokering authorization tokens that will allow Overture services to communicate securely.
+Keycloak will be set up first to broker authorization tokens, enabling secure communication for Overture services.

 ## Setting up the Keycloak database